 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-This morning, the first visit is to the House of Ho Chi Minh at Najok Village in Nakhon Phanom, a Thai community of Vietnamese origin.
-The place is of great historical importance because President Ho Chi Minh stayed here for seven years (1924-1931), when he was the leader of the resistance movement against the French.
-Lunch on the way to Udon Thani.
+This morning begins with a visit to the House of Ho Chi Minh at Najok Village in Nakhon Phanom, a Thai community of Vietnamese origin.
+This site is of great historical significance, as President Ho Chi Minh lived here for seven years (1924–1931) while leading the resistance movement against the French.

-Tonight, the villagers perform the impressive traditional Baci Ceremony, blessing visitors for safe travels, health and good luck.
-The ceremony is followed by dinner together, dining on delicious local specialties.
+In the evening, enjoy the impressive traditional Baci Ceremony, in which the villagers bless visitors with wishes for safe travels, good health, and good fortune.
+The ceremony is followed by dinner together, featuring delicious local specialties.

 Inclusions: